Testing and debugging an application

-The nRF Connect for VS Code extension is a complete IDE for developing applications for nRF91, nRF53 and nRF52 Series devices.
-The extension pack includes nRF Terminal, which is an integrated serial port and RTT terminal to connect to your board.
-For detailed instructions, see the nRF Terminal documentation on the nRF Connect for Visual Studio Code documentation site.
+The nRF Connect for VS Code extension includes an integrated serial port and RTT terminal, which you can use to connect to your board.
+For detailed instructions, see How to connect to the terminal on the nRF Connect for Visual Studio Code documentation site.

 To see the UART output, connect to the development kit with a terminal emulator, for example, PuTTY.